Burano is one of the most colorful places in the whole world!

 Another interesting fact about Burano is that back in the 16th century the women of Burano started stitching lace.
 Each woman specialises in a single type of stitch so each piece would have to be passed from woman to woman in order to finish it.
 That’s why one handmade lace centerpiece takes about a month to do…and is really expensive.

 If you have the time and since it’s only 40 min away from the crowded Venice, we recommend you spend a day here.

 – Vaporreto Line 12: the ferry runs from Venice’s San Zaccaria stop or Fondamente Nove stop to Burano (it has a stop at Murano Island too, if you’re interested).

 One-way ticket costs about 6,5€ (approximately 20€ for a day-ticket) and has the duration of 40-45 min.

 – You’ll find many restaurants in the Island and seafood is the specialty.
-The food isn’t cheaper than Venice but here you can eat calmly and in a more relaxed fashion.
+The food isn’t cheaper than in Venice but here you can eat calmly and in a more relaxed way.